Aidan Downes

-Aidan Downes (born 24 July 1988) is an Irish professional footballer who last played for Bohemians in the League of Ireland Premier Division.
-He is currently playing with Mornington SC, a club based in Melbourne, Australia...
+Aidan Downes (born 24 July 1988) is an Irish professional footballer who plays for Mornington SC, a club based in Melbourne, Australia.

 Career

 Everton

 Downes joined Everton's Academy in 2005 from Tolka Rovers in his native Ireland.
 Everton paid Tolka £90,000 compensation to secure the signature of the youngster.

 Aidan quickly progressed through the youth set-up at Everton until an injury suffered at the end of the 2005/2006 season slowed him down.

 In the latter part of the season, Downes linked up with Yeovil on loan, scoring his first senior goal at Swansea.
 Everton released the striker at the end of the season.

 Yeovil Town

 After spending a spell on loan at League One side Yeovil Town, for whom he made his debut in the Football League, he was released by Everton at the end of the 2007–08 season.

 On 21 May 2008 it was announced that Downes had signed for Yeovil on a permanent basis on a two-year contract.
 He joined officially on 1 July 2008 when his contract expired.
 He quickly impressed both management and fans during his time at Huish Park, especially at the Liberty Stadium where he scored a vital goal against League One Champions Swansea City, which in turn guaranteed safety in League One for the Glovers.
 He remained at the club for two seasons until 13 May 2010 when he was released along with three other players.